cilium/cilium/Documentation/admin.rst

 ------------------------------------

-The networking configuration required on your Linux container node depends on the IP interconnectivity model in use and the whether the deployment requires containers in the cluster to reach or be reached by resources outside the cluster.
+The networking configuration required on your Linux container node depends on the IP interconnectivity model in use and whether the deployment requires containers in the cluster to reach or be reached by resources outside the cluster.
 For more details, see the Architecture Guide's section on :ref:`arch_ip_connectivity` .